 CPA Statements & Communications

-Statement of the Connecticut Psychological Association on the Recent Attack on Democracy
+CPA'S Statement on the Recent Attack on Democracy

 The Connecticut Psychological Association condemns the events that occurred on January 6, 2021, as well as the ideology and misinformation that fueled it.
 The world watched as there was an attack on the democracy of our nation, at a magnitude unwitnessed since reconstruction.
 The political and civil unrest that has been building in our country reached a frightening peak, and many of us observed with disbelief and a myriad of emotional reactions.